 When it comes to railway security requirements, we consider our environment particularly carefully.
 In a mountain region like Austria with 5,000 mountain torrents and 3,700 known avalanche points, railway lines pass through many areas affected by natural hazards.
-Vital, stable forest stands, avalanche barriers and torrent controls protect our rail infrastructures from flooding, mud flows and avalanches.
+Vital, stable forest stands, avalanche barriers and torrent controls protect our rail infrastructure from floods, mud flows and avalanches.

-Even before the start of construction work in major projects we created ecological compensation areas, so that animals and plants can quickly colonise their new habitats on the land and in the water.
-Once construction is finished, we return areas no longer required to nature and plant them.
-Specific measures include laying out ponds and swales, forestation, marsh areas and reed beds, migration facilities for fish and amphibians or wildlife tunnels.
+Even before starting construction work of major projects, we create ecological compensation areas, so that animals and plants can quickly colonise their new habitats on land and in water.
+Once construction is finished, areas no longer required are returded to nature and planted.
+Specific measures include laying out ponds and swales, forestation, marsh areas and reed beds, migration facilities for fish and amphibians and wildlife tunnels.